rossetti/KSLBook/docs/02-Chapter2.md

 Notice that they are the same as the first 3.
 Get another random number stream
 2nd stream
-u = 0.7285097861965271
+u = 0.7595818622487196
-u = 0.9655872822837334
+u = 0.9783105732613708
-u = 0.9961841304801171
+u = 0.6851358081931826
 Notice that they are different from the first 3.
 ```
 ### Common Random Numbers {#ch2crn}

 Common random numbers (CRN) is a Monte Carlo method that has different experiments utilize the same random numbers.
-CRN is a variance reduction technique that allows the experimenter to block out the effect of the random numbers used in the experiment.
-To facilitate the use of common random numbers the KSL has the aforementioned stream control mechanism.
+CRN is a variance reduction technique, discussed more fully in Chapter \@ref(ch9AdvMC), that allows the experimenter to block out the effect of the random numbers used in the experiment.
+To facilitate the use of common random numbers the KSL has the aforementioned stream control mechanisms.
 One way to implement common random numbers is to use two instances of `RNStreamProvider` as was previously illustrated.
 In that case, the two providers produce the same sequence of streams and thus those streams can be used on the different experiments.
 An alternative method that does not require the use of two providers is to create a copy of the stream directly from the stream instance.
 The following code clones the stream instance.

 ::: {.example #ch2ex3 name="Cloning for CRN"}
 This example clones an instance of a stream and uses it to generate common random numbers.